shao2005/PhoneBook-API/README.md

 ```bash
 localhost:8001/contacts/delete?id=1
 ```
-If it works, this endpoint returns `204` status code with no content.
+If it works, this endpoint returns `204` status code and the id of the deleted contact.

 ---
 #### Please see the bottom section of this README file and find the "Postman Collection for API Requests" section.
 It will make it easier for you to test this API.